Knowledge base

 Create the address intended to redirect emails

-1. Open the redirection address management page
+1. Open the redirect address management page

 To access the feature: